michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0102.md

 - adj: given to expressing yourself freely or insistently
 - adj: relating to or designed for or using the singing voice
 ### Family
-vocal: vocalise, vocalism, vocalize, vocally, vocals+;vocalise: subvocalise, vocalisation, vocalised, vocaliser, vocalises, vocalising;vocaliser: subvocaliser;vocalism: vocalisms, vocalist;vocalist: vocalists;vocalization: vocalizations;vocalize: subvocalize, vocalization, vocalized, vocalizer, vocalizes, vocalizing;vocalizer: subvocalizer, vocalizers;vocalizing: vocalizings
+- vocal: vocalise, vocalism, vocalize, vocally, vocals+
+- vocalise: subvocalise, vocalisation, vocalised, vocaliser, vocalises, vocalising
+- vocaliser: subvocaliser
+- vocalism: vocalisms, vocalist
+- vocalist: vocalists
+- vocalization: vocalizations
+- vocalize: subvocalize, vocalization, vocalized, vocalizer, vocalizes, vocalizing
+- vocalizer: subvocalizer, vocalizers
+- vocalizing: vocalizings
 ### Examples
 - Referring to the backing vocal track, she said, "it is not uncommon for artists to sing to track during certain live performances".
 - She's vocal about what she thinks needs to change to encourage more women, and local Hong Kongers, to join the trade.